Controller#

 row

-The row of the cursor from 1 to 3.
+The row to move the cursor to on the Controller screen.

 column

-The column of the cursor from 1 to 19.
+The column to move the cursor to on the Controller screen.

 device